 In response to numerous collisions and reported safety concerns, an early implementation of measures known as the L Taraval Rapid (a non-safety certifiable) project to improve safety by adding temporary clear zones at transit stops, a transit only lane, and painted safety zones at street corners.
 The next step is a nearly complete rehabilitation on Taraval Street that will replace infrastructure like the worn rails, overhead wires, water, and sewer lines, as well as repave the entire street.

-Construction has begun for the L Taraval Improvement Project, and it will last approximately three years.
+Construction will last approximately three years.
 Transit service on the L Taraval will remain throughout with a combination of buses and trains.
 Once completed, the corridor will boast new transit priority traffic signals, bulb-outs to make pedestrian crossing safer, new trees, high visibility crosswalks, safety boarding islands, and increased accessibility.
-All these changes will make Taraval more inviting for everyone that uses it.

-To minimize disruptions during construction and maximize flexibility, the project is split in two construction segments that will overlap.
+In order to minimize disruptions during construction and maximize flexibility, the project is split in two construction segments that will overlap.
 During various times, there will be bus substitutions for the L Taraval so that crews can work on the rails and infrastructure beneath them.
 Segment A: San Francisco Zoo to Sunset Boulevard was completed in July 2021.